byteaunt/randomimage/README.md

-A simple API for serving random images for all your placeholder and design needs.
-It supports custom sizes as well as custom image categories.
+A simple API for serving random images for all your placeholder and supports custom sizes as well as custom image categories.